CodeWithSomesh/Advise-Generator-App/README.md

 # Advise-Generator-App
-Advise-Generator-App (Frontend Mentor Challenge)

-To-Do-List App project from Angela Yu's Course using (HTML, CSS, Bootstrap, JavaScript, Node.js, Express,js, and EJS.)
+Advise-Generator-App (Frontend Mentor Challenge) e using (HTML, CSS, Bootstrap, JavaScript, Node.js, Express,js, and EJS.)

 This is a project which uses the (Mailchimp API to make a NEWSLETTER webapp where you just signup for the newsletter using your details like firstname ,lastname and email address.)